steo85it/pyxover/README.md

 This is scientific code in ongoing development: using it might be tricky, reading it can cause headaches and results need to be thoroughly checked and taken with an healthy degree of mistrust!
+A major clean-up and merging with concurrent local versions is pending, waiting for funding approval.
 Use it at your own risk and responsibility.
  ## Installation ##